Skip to Content

 Save all unused spicy peppers and throw them in your pepper sauce jar and just continue adding to it over time.

 These pepper sauce mixtures would be used on green vegetables and soul food staples like chitlins', neckbones, or pigs feet.
-Green beans, collard greens, and spinach are all perfect, as are fatty foods like pork neck bones or smoked ham hocks.
+Fatty foods like pork neck bones or smoked ham hocks.

 BEST HOT PEPPERS FOR MAKING SOUTHERN HOT PEPPER SAUCE